 Click on the underlined, blue book titles or the cover photograph if you are interested in purchasing any of Jim Slater’s investment books.
 The Zulu Principle and Beyond the Zulu Principle have been reprinted and are available from the publisher.
 The links to purchase all of Jim’s other investment books are directed to Amazon.
-His autobiography is only available from specialist second hand book sellers.

 Below his own books Jim has compiled a short recommended reading list of investment books by other authors.